-Cross-referrals and staff cross-training will be utilized to facilitate access to program activities which will enhance the development of career pathways and if appropriate encourage co-enrollment in other programs, specifically training that will lead to a credential, which will of course enhance the employment and employment retention of the area's eligible population.
+A viable, easy to access referral system has been implemented at all of the one-stop sites in the region and all core partner staff have been trained.
+Agency cross-referrals and staff cross-training is utilized to facilitate access to program activities which will enhance the development of career pathways and, if appropriate, encourage co-enrollment in other programs, specifically training that will lead to a credential and/or employment.
+These steps enhance the employment and employment retention of the area's eligible population.

-13.Description of Service to Adults and Dislocated Workers - Provide a description of and assessment of the type and availability of adult and dislocated worker employment and training activities in the local area.
+2. Description of Services to Adults and Dislocated Workers - Provide a description and assessment of the type and availability of adult and dislocated worker employment and training activities in the local area.

-The WDB and our partners in the local area continue to work toward the common goal of providing the most effective service delivery possible to the area's adult and dislocated worker population.
+The Southern Georgia LWDA works in a coordinated effort with key partners to provide career services to all adults and dislocated workers.
+The WDB and our partners share a common goal of providing the most effective service delivery possible to the area's adult and dislocated worker population.